Updated

 - negligent discharge – PC 246.3.

 4.1.
-Drive by shooting – PC 26100
+Drive-by shooting – PC 26100

 Drive-by-shootings are against the law in California, per Penal Code 26100 PC.

-A drive-by-shooting is technically known as “discharging a firearm from a motor vehicle.”
+A drive-by shooting is technically known as “discharging a firearm from a motor vehicle.”

-Penal Code 26100 makes it illegal for a person to:
+Penal Code 26100 makes it illegal to:

 - discharge a gun from within a car; and/or,